 You can create a drop-down list to track the status of each of the above tasks.

 Here is the list of statuses that you can use to track your tasks:

 Steps to create a drop-down list in Excel

-(2) Now, switch to ‘Sheet2’ where you will need to copy or type the list of statuses that will be available to choose from the drop-down list.
+(2) Now, switch to ‘Sheet2‘ where you’ll need to copy/ type the list of statuses that will be available to choose from the drop-down list.

-(3) Return to Sheet1 and select the cell B2 (this is the cell where you will initially place your drop-down list)
+(3) Return to Sheet1 and then select the B2 cell (this is the cell where you’ll initially place your drop-down list)

-Finally, press the Data Validation icon as below:
+And finally, press on the Data Validation icon as below: